Article

 Transcription

-Structures in the cell identify the start and end of a gene and read the DNA sequence between them (the order of A, C, G and T bases within the gene).
-A molecular message (an mRNA molecule) is produced that echoes the sequence of the gene itself.
+Structures in the identify the start and end of a gene and read the DNA sequence between them (the order of A, C, G and T bases within the gene).
+A molecular message (an molecule) is produced that echoes the sequence of the gene itself.
 In most respects, mRNA looks similar to a single-stranded piece of DNA.

 Translation